pierremrtn/unusable_player/README.md

 # unusable_player

+***this is a WIP project***

+Unusable player is a mobile music player devlopped in Flutter.
+It's a portfolio project, it's not mean to be used in real life.
+Its focus on visuals instead of usability and performance, that's why the project is called "Unusable Player".

-This is a WIP portfolio project, based on Sulton Handaya's artwork:
+**The project is based on Sulton Handaya's artwork:**
 ![artwork](readme/original_artwork_by_sulton_handaya.webp)